-The selection competition will be a three stage process, involving:
+The selection competition will be a three-stage process, involving:

-- 1. Shortlisting of candidates, which will be based on assessment of the material provided by candidates in: - Sections A and B of their Application Form; and - The results of psychometric tests which eligible applicants will be invited to complete after the deadline for receipt of applications.
+- 1. Shortlisting of candidates, which will be based on assessment of: - The results of the situational judgement tests which eligible applicants will be invited to complete after the deadline for receipt of applications; and - The material provided by candidates in Sections A and B of their Application Form.

-Qualification for the preliminary interview stage will be based on meeting the required standard in both of these elements;
+Qualification for the interview stage will be based on meeting the required standard in both of these elements; and

 - 2. Shortlisted candidates being invited to attend a preliminary interview; and - 3.
-Candidates successful at preliminary interviews being invited to: - Complete a further online test or exercise; and - Attend a final interview, which will include a presentation.
+Candidates successful at preliminary interviews being invited to attend a final interview, which will include a presentation.

-A description of each of these stages is set out below for candidate's information.
+A description of each of these stages is set out below for candidates' information.
 Further information relating to each stage will be provided to candidates at the applicable stage of the competition.

 Candidates should note the key dates outlined in section 2 above and ensure that they are available to participate should they progress to different stages of the process.
-Please note that candidates cannot be guaranteed specific dates within the key dates and should ensure that they have sufficient availability throughout the process.
+While every attempt will be made to make reasonable accommodations, please note that candidates cannot be guaranteed to be allocated an interview on specific dates within the key dates and should ensure that they have sufficient availability throughout the process.